integreat-io/integreat/README.md

 ### Access rules
-Access rules are defined with properties telling Integreat which rights to require when performing actions with a given datatype.
+Access rules are defined with properties telling Integreat which rights to require when performing actions with a given schema.
 It may be set across all actions, or be specified per action.

 An access definition for letting all authorized idents to GET, but requiring the